 (Wolverine: The Best There Is#3) - Winsor acquired the Midnight Monster's head and placed it in his lab.

-Created by: Stan Lee and Jack Kirby (artist).
+Comments: Created by Stan Lee (writer) and Jack Kirby (artist).

 I like the Midnight Monster a lot, and think he deserves a comeback.
 How about having him finally climbing out of that pit after all these years and continue his quest for revenge.
 He would make a decent Hulk opponent.
 Or perhaps he could fight It, The Living Colossus?

 Another thing is, somewhere there must be an immortal,

 giant mutant cat lurking around.